I got a chance to watch a three-part video series from Eckhart Tolle– the title for the video series was Conscious Manifestation.

 TWO: Allow the present moment.
 Let it be.

 Allow the feeling of anxiety or discomfort.
 Let it touch you.
 Yes, it is happening to me right now.
 Accept that as part of your present moment.

-- Don’t try to run away from it.
-It isn’t going to kill you unless you decide to fight it.
+- There is no need to run away from it; it isn’t going to kill you unless you decide to fight it.
 Make it part of your conscious experience at the moment.

 - Fighting or resisting the pain allows it to dominate you, control you.
 Accepting it will enable you to work through it.
 The athlete isn’t trying to fight with the pain; he is trying to move with the pain.
 A pregnant woman is working through contractions to give birth and not fighting against contractions.

-- That intense, trapped energy that feels almost like a burning fire inside transmutes to give you power in the present moment.
+- The intense, trapped energy, feeling almost like a burning fire inside, transmutes to give you power in the present moment.

 Being aware of the feelings is the key, and then allow them as they are without resisting them.

-When you see the current situation with this conscious awareness, it has an impact on how it unfolds.
+When you see the current situation with this conscious awareness, it impacts how it unfolds.
 It will also help you cultivate calmness and composure.

 THREE: Insights emerge